Turkey rejects German defense minister's Syria 'security zone' proposal | DW | 26.10.2019

 Rocky relations

-Turkish President Recep Tayyip Erdogan had also dubbed the German foreign minister a "political dilettante" over Berlin's decision to halt weapon export to Turkey.
+Turkish President Recep Tayyip Erdogan had previously dubbed the German foreign minister a "political dilettante" over Berlin's decision in October to halt arms exports to Turkey.

 "If you understood anything of politics, you wouldn't say that," Erdogan said referring to the arms restrictions announced by Maas.